 Field-hunting tip

-Look in boron-rich contact metamorphic skarns country — that is the host setting where suanite typically forms.
+Look in boron-rich contact metamorphic skarns country, the host setting where suanite typically forms.
 If you start seeing ludwigite, calcite, forsterite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates, fibrous masses habit, so train your eye for that shape before scanning the outcrop.